UK manufacturing sector still optimistic despite slowing growth

 “Lack of certainty about whether these costs can be passed on to customers means that manufacturers are having to look inwardly at their processes and business models to find efficiencies wherever possible.”

 Neil Lloyd, Sales Director at manufacturing expert solicitors, FBC Manby Bowdler, commented, “Whilst the weak sterling exchange rate continues to bring in the new work for UK manufacturers, the reports on strong domestic demand are welcome, and a sign that consumer spending has not yet been impacted by the steady rise in inflation.”

-“It’s pleasing to see that job creation has remained strong across both the small and large businesses, a trend we’ve noticed in our own client base, which shows a greater demand for HR advice than ever before.
-The levels of optimising are encouraging and I hope will continue, despite all the uncertainty that’s bound to arise from the triggering of the Article 50.”
+“It’s pleasing to see that job creation has remained strong across both the small and large businesses, a trend we’ve noticed in our own client base, which shows greater demand for HR advice than ever before.
+The levels of optimisation are encouraging and I hope will continue.”

 David Johnson observed, “I’m delighted to see continued confidence in the UK manufacturing sector.
 In the face of the ever-evolving European political and economic landscape, volatile exchange rates and continued uncertainty around the UK’s Brexit negotiations with the EU and its other key trading partners, such optimism is very encouraging indeed and yet Sterling is only just starting to reflect that.”

 “As we have warned before, rising price pressures across industry could dampen the sector’s enthusiasm and performance, so this needs to be watched carefully and taken into consideration in both business and currency planning.”

 About Halo Financial